agusgun/CISR/README.md

                       --quality=10
 ```

 Note: In case of Manga109 dataset, we are only provided with the HR images.
-To generate the LR images, it is possible to head to `/src/data` directory and run the following script:
+To generate the LR images with degradation, please refer to our paper and use bicubic downsampling.

 ## Training Code
 <!-- Further explanations regarding ways of training our model will be available here -->